 Assigning objectives and features to teams

 For product leaders, associating teams with their features and objectives helps keep track of who’s working on what and plan the capacity to tackle these over various time horizons.

 And for the teams who will be working toward these features and objectives, this system provides clarity and accountability — the good, empowering kind that comes when teammates feel ownership over a problem and are equipped to hurl their curiosity, creativity, and intellect into finding the optimal way to solve it.

 Assigning an objective to a team:

-- On the Features board, open the objectives side pane and select an objective.
+- On the Features board, click the Add columns button and select Objectives.

 - From an objective’s details, assign it to a team.

-Once assigned to an objective, the team’s avatar will then appear beside it in the objectives list among other places in the application.
+Once assigned to an objective, the team’s avatar will appear beside it in the objectives list, among other places in the application.

-When visualizing your Roadmap by objective, you will have the option of displaying each team’s avatar beside their objectives.
+When visualizing your Roadmap by objective, you can display each team’s avatar beside their objectives.